The Rover (2014 film): Plot

 Ten years after a global economic collapse that caused worldwide turmoil, the Australian outback is a lawless wasteland, crime and poverty are common and small military units patrol the outback attempting to maintain what little law and order is left.
-After a robbery gone wrong, Archie, Caleb and Henry flee, leaving behind Henry's injured brother Reynolds.
-While driving away, Archie mocks Reynolds and Henry attacks him, causing Caleb to crash the truck in which they were riding.
-When they cannot maneuver the truck out of debris, they abandon it, and Archie steals the car belonging to mysterious loner Eric.
+After a robbery gone wrong, Archie, Caleb and Henry flee, leaving behind Henry's injured brother Reynolds (Rey).
+While driving away, Archie mocks Rey and Henry attacks him, causing Caleb to crash the truck in which they were riding.
+When they cannot manoeuvre the truck out of debris, they abandon it, and Archie steals the car belonging to mysterious loner Eric.
 Eric manages to free the truck and follows them.
 After a brief chase, Archie stops and Eric confronts them.
-When Eric tries to attack Archie, Henry knocks him unconscious with a shotgun.
+When Eric tries to attack Archie, Henry knocks him unconscious with a blow from a shotgun butt.

-Eric wakes up and drives the truck into town, where he wanders into several establishments, asking if they have seen the men.
+Eric wakes up and drives the truck into town where he wanders into several establishments asking if they have seen the car.
 He goes to an opium den, where he finds a dwarf and two Chinese acrobats from a traveling circus in the backroom.
-As Eric follows the dwarf to his trailer, the dwarf throws a rock at his chained, defenseless dog.
+As Eric follows the dwarf to his trailer to purchase a handgun, the dwarf throws a rock at his chained, defenceless dog.
 Inside the trailer, the dwarf offers Eric a gun for $300.
 Eric doesn't have $300, so he abruptly shoots the dwarf in the head and leaves with a gun.
-After another confrontation with the opium den's owner, he walks back to his truck and finds Reynolds, who asks why he is in Henry's car.
-Eric asks Reynolds where Henry is, but Reynolds faints.
+After another confrontation with the opium den's owner, he walks back to his truck and finds Rey, who asks why he is in his brother's (Henry's) car.
+Eric asks Rey where Henry is, but Rey faints.

-After seeking help from a shopkeeper, Eric takes Reynolds to a doctor, who performs surgery on him.
+After seeking help from a shopkeeper, Eric takes Rey to a doctor, who performs surgery on him.
 The doctor cares for abandoned dogs, which seems to interest Eric.
 The next day, Eric sees two vehicles approaching in the distance, senses threat, and takes the doctor's rifle.
-The occupants of the vehicles turn out to be the traveling circus members seeking revenge for Eric's murder of the dwarf.
-They kill the doctor's companion without warning when he comes out to investigate.
-Eric kills the acrobats before leaving with Reynolds.
+The occupants of the vehicles turn out to be the travelling circus members seeking revenge for Eric's murder of the dwarf.
+When the doctor's companion comes to investigate, they kill him without warning.
+Eric shoots and kills the three acrobats, then leaves with Rey.